A new measure of dependence: Integrated $R^2$: Variable Selection: Feature Ordering by Dependence

-Note that the algorithm closely follows the setup of FOCI~\cite{azadkia2021simple}, with the minor difference that FOCI uses a conditional measure of dependence and terminates when the conditional dependence between $Y$ and the newly added variable, given all previously selected variables, becomes non-positive.
-Several extensions of FOCI have been proposed in the literature.
-For example, KFOCI~\cite{huang2022kernel} incorporates kernel-based methods to estimate conditional dependence, while~\cite{pavasovic2025differentiable} introduces a parametric, differentiable approximation of the same conditional dependence measure, which is used to evaluate feature importance in neural networks.
+Note that the algorithm closely follows the setup of FOCI~\cite{azadkia2021simple} by replacing $T_n$ in FOCI by $\nu_n$.
+Several extensions of FOCI have since been proposed.
+For example, KFOCI~\cite{huang2022kernel} incorporates kernel-based methods to estimate conditional dependence, ~\cite{pavasovic2025differentiable} introduce a parametric, differentiable approximation of the same conditional dependence measure, which is used to evaluate feature importance in neural networks.
 Some other model-agnostic variable important scores are~\cite{zhang2020floodgate, wang2023total, huang2025factor}.

+\begin{remark} The stopping criterion in~\eqref{eq:stoppingRule} may at first seem counterintuitive.
+In principle, for any random variable $Y$ and random vectors $\bbx$ and $\mathbf{Z}$, we have

+One might therefore anticipate an inequality in the opposite direction.
+The key point, however, is that~\eqref{eq:stoppingRule} is expressed in terms of the sample-based estimator $\nu_n$, not the population-level quantity $\nu$.
+Sampling variability and estimation error can cause $\nu_n$ to deviate from its population analogue, and the monotonicity property need not hold for the estimator.
+Moreover, when $Y$ is conditionally independent of $\bbz$ given $\bbx$, we have $\nu(Y, \bbx\mid\bbz) = 0$ which is equivalent to $\nu(Y, \bbx) = \nu(Y, (\bbx, \bbz))$, in which case adding $\bbz$ should not increase the measure.
+Criterion~\eqref{eq:stoppingRule} is designed to detect precisely this situation by halting when the inclusion of additional variables fails to yield an increase in $\nu_n$, indicating that the currently selected variables already capture the relevant dependence structure. \end{remark}